Moreton Bay is the third largest and one of the fastest growing local government areas in Australia.

 Council continually reviews and refines its long-term planning to deliver the infrastructure needed to service projected residential and economic growth, and maintain the natural spaces that our community loves.

-• understand costs for the future infrastrucutre
+• understand costs for the future infrastructure

 Trunk infrastructure is larger, significant infrastructure that supports growth and benefits several development sites.
 Council has a direct responsibility for the following networks:

-• transport (e.g. roads, active transport, intersections)
+• transport (e.g. Council owned roads, active transport, intersections)

 • parks (e.g. public parks and sporting facilities)